data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-sixes-binomial-solution

-*Solution*.
-There are many ways to roll 18 sixes.
+*Solution.* There are many ways to roll 18 sixes.
 We could roll 18 sixes followed by 82 non-sixes, and that happens with probability

 ``` latex
 (1/6)^{18}(5/6)^{82},